TechxArtisanStudio/Openterface/docs/quick-start.md

 Our **OpenInterface Mini-KVM** allows you to control a nearby headless computer (which we refer to as the **Target**) directly from your own laptop or desktop (referred to as the **Host**) without the need for an extra keyboard, mouse, or monitor.

-The host computer needs to install our **host application** (currently available for macOS, with versions for Windows and Linux under development) to use this device, while the target device requires no pre-installation.
+The ==host computer needs to install our **host application**== (currently available for macOS, with versions for Windows and Linux under development) to use this device, while the ==target device requires no pre-installation==.
 It is compatible with any device that has an HDMI output and can receive USB-emulated HID signals.
 Therefore, the target device can be Windows, macOS, Linux, Android, iOS.

 It is designed to seamlessly integrate into your workflow, offering an efficient and clutter-free solution for managing multiple computers.